 This type of data is from internal sources like CRM software, ERP systems, marketing automation tools, databases, and other repositories.
-Using statistical software, businesses can harness this data to make more calculated decisions.
+Through data analytics, business gather and analyze this information to make more calculated decisions.

 But as the world becomes more data-driven and as volumes of big data increase, it’s important to consider the data that lies outside the scope of your organization.
 A sizable portion of it is considered "open data."

 What is open data?